 Bluff Hill holds a special place in the history of Maori, and has been recognised under the Ngai Tahu Claims Settlement Act 1998 as a site with statutory acknowledgement.
-The Act acknowledges Ngai Tahu’s cultural, spiritual, historic and traditional association to Motupohue (Bluff Hill).
+The Act acknowledges Ngai Tahu’s cultural, spiritual, historic and traditional association with Motupohue (Bluff Hill).

 While walking is the main recreational pursuit in the area, downhill mountain biking is also gaining popularity.
-Points of interest include the wonderful panoramic views and informative panels at the top of Bluff Hill; Stirling Point with its famous sign and historic Pilot Station; the well formed walking tracks offering a range of experiences from easy to challenging; and historic wartime sites.
-Bluff Hill walking tracks are jointly managed by the Council's Parks Division and the Department of Conservation.
+Points of interest include the panoramic views and informative panels at the top of Bluff Hill; Stirling Point with its famous sign and historic Pilot Station; the well-formed walking tracks offering a range of experiences from easy to challenging; and historic wartime sites.
+Bluff Hill walking tracks are jointly managed by the Council’s Parks Division and the Department of Conservation.

 Foveaux Walkway: Stirling Point to Lookout Point (3124m, 60 minutes one way).
 The coastal track from Stirling Point to Lookout Point has an easy grade and well-compacted surface providing good views across Foveaux Strait.

 Topuni Track: Stirling Point to Bluff Hilltop (1667m, 50 minutes one way).
 A short track from Stirling Point climbs steeply past the WWII gun emplacement to meet the Tópuni Track, Gunpit Road access and Glory Track.
 The Topuni Track continues up an undulating path (steep in parts) through regenerating forest and coastal shrub lands to the summit of Bluff Hill.